-All suppliers to Ekornes have to confirm that they acknowledge the UN Global Compact's ten principles through signing the "Suppliers declarations on Social and Environmental Performance".
-Signing the declaration is a statement from the suppliers that they will work towards progress within the areas covered by the principles.
-In order to manage risk and do due diligence in areas with higher possibility for the occurrence of human rights abuse, Ekornes collaborates with Det Norske Veritas (DNV) as a partner for CR advisory and assessments.
-Through 2012 Ekornes and DNV have been working on the development of an audit scheme for third party audits on suppliers based on the ten principles of the UN Global Compact.
+In order to manage risk and do due diligence in areas with higher possibility for the occurrence of human rights abuse, Ekornes collaborates with DNV-GL for CR advisory and assessments.
+In the last couple of years Ekornes and DNV have been working on the development of an audit scheme for third party audits on suppliers based on the ten principles of the UN Global Compact.
 Regarding human rights The Universal Declaration of Human Rights is a central piece in the audit scheme with focus on abuse, inhumane treatment and discrimination.